joseeden/joeden/docs/017-Version-Control-and-CICD/002-CICD/003-Jenkins-Labs/030-Single-Server-Deployment.md

 ## Lab Environment

-In this lab, we have the following machines, and we will use a local computer (laptop) to connect to each of them.
+In this lab, we have the following Linux machines, and we will use a local computer (laptop) to connect to each of them.
 The code is stored in a remote GitHub repository, which will be clone locally for development and testing.

 - jenkinsmaster
 - prodserver